gardehal/python-playlist/README.md

       - `Press enter to play next, "skip" to skip video, or "quit" to quit playback.`
     - Pressing enter would continue the playback and play the next stream, but since this is the last one, pressing enter will finish the playback:
       - `Playlist "YouTube feed" finished.`
-1. Since the option to re-watch streams in playlist is turned off, we can prune out playlist to remove watched streams:
+1. Since the option to re-watch streams in playlist is turned off, we can prune our playlist to remove watched streams:
     - $ `python main -prune i0`
     - Will return prune result:
       - `Prune finished, removed 1 streams from playlist (ID: "12345678-1234-1234-1234-123456789012").`